Miks Indrašis

-Miks Indrašis (born 30 September 1990) is a Latvian professional ice hockey forward who is currently an unrestricted free agent.
-He most recently played for Brynäs IF in the Swedish Hockey League (SHL).
+Miks Indrašis (born 30 September 1990) is a Latvian professional ice hockey player who is a winger for HC 21 Prešov of the Slovak Extraliga.

 Playing career

 Junior

 Indrašis began playing hockey in Latvian minor and youth leagues.
 During this period he played for Liepājas Metalurgs youth team and SK LSPA/Riga.

 During the 2009–10 season, he played with Dinamo Juniors Riga.
 When in 2010 HK Rīga a Minor Hockey League affiliate of Dinamo Rīga was founded, the team was assembled mostly from Dinamo Juniors Riga players.
 Indrašis had a productive 2010–11 season with HK Rīga, scoring 21 goals and 53 points in 56 games.

 Professional

 Indrašis split 2011–12 season between HK Rīga in MHL, HK Liepājas Metalurgs in Belarusian Extraleague and Dinamo Rīga in KHL.

 On 2 October 2011, Indrašis received his second recall to Dinamo Riga and made his debut in the Kontinental Hockey League (KHL) on 5 October 2011 in a game against HC Spartak Moscow.
 However his break came when Ted Nolan selected Indrašis for 2012 World Championship roster.
 He played the tournament on the first line along with Jānis Sprukts and Miķelis Rēdlihs, scoring three goals and 5 points in 7 games.

 After the breakthrough in world championships, Indrašis signed a three-year contract with Dinamo Rīga.
 At the start of the season, Indrašis continued to show his scoring touch, but his production decreased in the middle of the season.
 At this point, Indrašis was sent affiliate team.
 Later, he was recalled and spent the rest of the season with Dinamo.

 Indrašis went to NHL Chicago Blackhawks and Vancouver Canucks summer camps in 2012 and 2013 respectively.

 After two productive seasons with Dynamo Moscow, Indrašis returned to Dinamo Riga by signing a one-year contract on 28 July 2020.
 In the 2020–21 season, Indrašis led the club in scoring across all categories with 16 goals, 23 assists and 39 points through 49 regular season games.

 Indrašis again left Dinamo as a free agent, remaining in the KHL by agreeing to a contract with HC Vityaz on 18 May 2021.

 After splitting the 2021–22 season between Vityaz and Admiral Vladivostok, posting a combined 17 points through 46 games, Indrašis continued his season in moving to the Swiss National League, agreeing to a contract with EHC Biel on 15 February 2022.

 On 25 July 2022, Indrašis signed a one-year contract with German club Schwenninger Wild Wings of the DEL for the 2022–23 season.

 In 2023, Indrasis joined Brynäs IF Sweden club to play in HockeyAllsvenskan (the second-highest ice hockey league in Sweden after SHL), where the club won the championship for the 2023–24 season.
 In the following 2024–25 season, he helped propel the club to finish the regular season on top, a feat achieved for the first time in over 40 years, before losing in the Championship finals.